r1chardj0n3s/angboard/README.md

 There are some configuration settings baked into grunt's run:

     browser: true,      // assume the code is running in a browser
-    predef: ['angular'],
+    predef: ['angular', 'document'],
     indent: 2,          // 2-space indentation
-    vars: true      // allow multiple var statements in a function
+    vars: true,         // allow multiple var statements in a function 'continue': true,   // allow use of "continue" keyword in loops (wat)
+    plusplus: true      // allow auto-increment (seriously)

 Inteded Areas Of Development (aka TODO)